 Prior to joining private practice, Ericka served for six years as Judge Advocate in the US Marine Corps (USMC), where she specialized in complex litigation and providing domestic and international compliance advice to General Officers.
 She continues to serve as reserve general counsel to commanding officers in the Washington DC area.

-While in the USMC, Ericka was responsible for all facets of investigating and defending Marines accused of misdemeanor and felony violations of the Uniform Code of Military Justice.
-She represented clients accused of crimes in Jordan, Guantanamo Bay, Spain, Afghanistan, Japan, the Philippines and North America, and litigated nine jury trials, including five major felony cases, more than 40 administrative hearings and multiple guilty hearings.
-She conducted hundreds of witness interviews, routinely prepared clients and witnesses for live testimony, and zealously pursued discovery and engaged in motions practice to challenge and limit the evidence used against her clients.
+While on active duty, Ericka was responsible for all facets of investigating and defending Marines accused of misdemeanor and felony violations of the Uniform Code of Military Justice.
+She represented clients accused of crimes in Jordan, Guantanamo Bay, Spain, Afghanistan, Japan, the Philippines and North America.
+She litigated nine jury trials to full acquittals, including five major felony cases, over 40 administrative hearings, and defended clients in over 15 sentencing hearings.
+She conducted hundreds of witness interviews, prepared clients and witnesses for live testimony, pursued discovery, and engaged in motions practice to challenge and limit the evidence used against her clients.

-Ericka served on the general counsel staff to the commanding general of the South Pacific.
-There, she interpreted and applied Japanese-American agreements for the Department of Defense throughout the South Pacific, provided legal guidance on the Status of Forces Agreement regarding government contract-related and environmental law issues affecting military installations, and advised on ethical issues related to gifts, travel and the use of government resources.
+Ericka served as the Ethics Advisor for the Commanding General of the South Pacific, where she advised on Japanese-American agreements and federal regulations for the Department of Defense throughout the South Pacific, related to gifts, travel, meals, entertainment, conflicts of interest and the use of government resources.